scholarsmate/omega-match/README.md

 - **CI Pipeline (`ci.yml`):** On every push and pull request to `main`, the CI pipeline builds and tests the project on Windows (MSVC), Linux (GCC), and macOS (Clang) across x64 and ARM64 architectures.
 - **Release Pipeline (`release.yml`):** When a new tag matching `v*` is pushed, the release pipeline builds, tests, and packages the project.
 It creates platform-specific installers (DEB, RPM, TGZ, WIX), builds a universal Python wheel, publishes it to PyPI, and creates a GitHub Release with all the generated artifacts.

+## Used By

+- [OmegaOMG](https://github.com/scholarsmate/omega-omg) - OmegaOMG is an efficient Object Matching Grammar (OMG) that looks and feels like regex

 ## License

 The OmegaMatch project is licensed under the [Apache License 2.0](LICENSE).